Most interesting landmarks of French Polynesia

-Described wonders of French Polynesia
+Described landmarks of French Polynesia

 French Polynesia takes wast area of Pacific and includes a huge number of very diverse islands.
-Many islands here are low lying atolls entirely covered by waves during the storms but many are adorned with steep mountains covered with tropical forests and rising up to 2,241 m high (Mount Orohena in Tahiti).
+Many islands here are low lying atolls entirely covered by waves during the storms but many are adorned with steep mountains covered with tropical forest and rising up to 2,241 m high (Mount Orohena in Tahiti).

 Islands are divided into several groups, each with its own landscape and cultural values but all of them are characterized by pronounced natural beauty and rich cultural heritage.

 Highlights of French Polynesia are:

 - Diverse natural landmarks.
 The manifold natural heritage includes unique ecosystems – both above the sea level and below it, caves, waterfalls and amazing cliff formations.

 - Archaeological heritage.
 Every island group here offers amazing archaeological monuments.
 Notable are the numerous ceremonial complexes – marae and me’ae, stone sculptures (tiki), petroglyphs and cave settlements.